candice-weber/ENVS-543/README.md

 # ENVS-543
-Repository of work associated with ENVS 543.
+Repository of work associated with ENVS 543 Environmental Data Literacy.

 I'm very excited to take this class.